Protect your farm building roof from snow loads

 High winds can cause snow to drift as high as the roof.
 If you see this happening, get your loaders out and move those drifts before it climbs onto the roof and becomes additional weight.

 Wisconsin is seeing bigger snow falls – and more rain – at one time.
-Bohnhoff explains this is happening because air fronts are moving at a slower pace.
-He says it’s a result of climate change and the temperature extremes from one area of the country to another.
+This is happening because air fronts are moving at a slower pace as a result of climate change and the temperature extremes from one area of the country to another.

 Structural engineers are accounting for these issues today in their building designs, but older buildings are not designed for it.
-Check with your insurance agent that your farm buildings are covered for failure, resulting from snow loads or high winds.
+Check with your insurance agent that your farm buildings are properly protected.